 Can an FFDR be deleted during an amendment window?

-How do FFDR preparers view submitted FFDRs in Research.gov?
+How do FFDR Preparers view submitted FFDRs in Research.gov?

 The submitted report can be viewed in Research.gov by clicking the "View Submitted Report" link on the IHE's FFDR main page.
 After the submission period for the specified report has closed, the report can only be viewed in read-only mode and cannot be edited unless an amendment request has been granted.

-How do FFDR preparers print a submitted report?
+How do FFDR Preparers print a submitted report?

 FFDR Webinar and Technical Demo: